Grand Theft Auto (video game): Development

 According to the original design document, the introduction to Grand Theft Auto is a pre-drawn/rendered animation.
 The Windows 95 version was developed using Visual C++ v2.0.
-The DOS version was developed using Watcom C/C++ v10, Microsoft MASM 6.1 and Rational Systems DOS extender (DOS4GW) v 1.97.
+The DOS version was developed using Watcom C/C++ v10, Microsoft MASM 6.1, and Rational Systems DOS extender (DOS4GW) v 1.97.
 The program used to make Grand Theft Auto was said to produce "a 3D array which can [be] used by both the perspective and the isometric engines".
 It was said to consist of "a grid editor which is used to place blocks on a grid, with a [separate] grid for each level", and "allow any block to be placed at any level".
 It was said that the world may have had to be 256×256×6 blocks.
 The original concept of Grand Theft Auto was "to produce a fun, addictive and fast multi-player car racing and crashing game which uses a novel graphics method".
 David Jones, the game's producer, cited Pac-Man as an influence.
-He noted that the player runs over pedestrians and gets chased by police in a similar manner to Pac-Man.
+He noted that the player runs over pedestrians and gets similarly chased by police to Pac-Man.

-Gary Penn, creative director of DMA at the time, cited Elite as a major influence, "But I'd been working on Frontier, which is very different and there were definitely other people on the team who had things like Syndicate, Mercenary and Elite very much in their minds as well.
-That combination definitely led to the more open plan structure there is now.
+Gary Penn, creative director of DMA at the time, cited Elite as a major influence, "But I'd been working on Frontier, which is very different and there were other people on the team who had things like Syndicate, Mercenary and Elite very much in their minds as well.
+That combination led to the more open plan structure that exists now.
 The game as it stands now is basically Elite in a city, but without quite the same sense of taking on the jobs.
 You take on the jobs in a slightly different way, but incredibly similar structurally.
-It's just a much more acceptable real world setting.
-The game was cops and robbers and then that evolved fairly quickly—nobody wants to be the cop, it's more fun to be bad.
+It's just a much more acceptable real-world setting.
+The game was cops and robbers, which evolved fairly quickly—nobody wants to be the cop, it's more fun to be bad.
 And then that evolved into Grand Theft Auto".
 In an early 1997 interview, project leader Keith Hamilton commented, "GTA was harder than we thought.
 We're rewriting the handling of the cars at the moment.
-We've got the time as we're changing the graphics to 24-bit."
+We've got the time to change the graphics to 24-bit."